VCVRack/Rack/.github/ISSUE_TEMPLATE/feature_request.md

 ### Summary

+What is the motivation for this feature?
+What does the feature achieve?

+### Proposed design

+What is one possible implementation of this feature?
+If visual, explain how the user interface should be changed.
+If interactive, explain the steps needed for a user to use the feature.
-What is your proposal for a new feature in Rack?
-Are there any alternative designs?
+Are there alternative implementations?

-### Motivation

-Why should this feature be considered?